Skryje (Rakovník District)

 Skryje is a municipality and village in Rakovník District in the Central Bohemian Region of the Czech Republic.
 It has about 200 inhabitants.
 The historic centre of the village is well preserved and is protected as a village monument zone.

 Etymology

-The word skryj denoted a person who was hiding or who was hiding something.
+The Czech word skryj denoted a person who was hiding or who was hiding something.
 The name Skryje denoted the village where such people lived.

 Geography

 Skryje is located about 15 km south of Rakovník and 40 km west of Prague.
 The northern part of the municipal territory lies in the Plasy Uplands, the southern part lies in the Křivoklát Highlands.
 The highest point is the hill Vlastec at 612 m above sea level.
 The municipality is situated on the right bank of the Berounka River.
 The entire municipality is located within the Křivoklátsko Protected Landscape Area.

 History

 The first written mention of Skryje is from 1239, when it was owned by the Kladruby Abbey.
-From 1375 to 1601, the village was owned by various lower nobility.
+From 1375 to 1601, the village was owned by various lesser nobility.
 From 1601 until the abolition of manorialism, Skryje was part of the Křivoklát estate.